adrian-domanski/adrian-domanski/README.md

 <br >

-I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and tjat's why CoderOne Youtube Channel exists!

-#### What is CoderOne?

-CoderOne is a youtube channel for learning Web/Mobile development, coding and design.
-Including new technologies and frameworks and anything really related to development world.
+I love sharing knowledge and downloading more data into my brain 🧠!

 #### Coding Stats